 Icon investigates and analyses the cultural heritage conservation sector to deliver unique insight to stakeholders and to target our own activities and strategies.
 We collaborate with partners across and beyond the heritage sector to plan and deliver fresh research.
 Through this area of work, we aim to provide an evidence base for policies and practical guidance and to foster greater understanding of conservation.

-The Institute of Conservation is partnering with the Chartered Institute for Archaeologists (CIfA) and Historic England to develop a Labour Market Intelligence (LMI) Toolkit that will enable the collection, analysis and reporting of LMI within the heritage sector.
+In 2019, the Institute of Conservation partnered with the Chartered Institute for Archaeologists (CIfA), Historic England and Loud Marketing to develop a Labour Market Intelligence (LMI) Toolkit to enable the collection, analysis and reporting of LMI within the heritage sector.

-The Toolkit will comprise an accessible methodology and survey template that can be used by all professional bodies and organisations wishing to survey the heritage workforce.
-It will also enable the ongoing collection, analysis and presentation of data on workforce size, composition, skills and trends in employment and education.
+The Toolkit comprises an accessible methodology and survey template that can be used by all professional bodies and organisations wishing to survey the heritage workforce.
+It facilitates the ongoing collection, analysis and presentation of data on workforce size, composition, skills and trends in employment and education.

-The broader objective of our partnership is to support the development and sustainability of the heritage workforce and to inform policy and decision making affecting it.
-The Toolkit will facilitate research to help inform measures to ensure our workforce is equipped with the right skills and experience to investigate, manage and maintain the nation’s heritage and that it fully reflects the society it aims to benefit.
+The broader objective of our partnership was to support the development and sustainability of the heritage workforce and to inform policy and decision making affecting it.
+The Toolkit lets users undertake research that can help inform measures for our workforce to be equipped with the right skills and experience to investigate, manage and maintain the nation’s heritage and tofully reflect the society it aims to benefit.

-We will share the Toolkit widely with heritage organisations with the aim of empowering them to independently conduct workforce research on a regular basis.
-The Toolkit will minimise reliance on external funding, provide a model for sub-sector workforce research and allow cross-referencing and comparison of data that corresponds with both Historic England’s developing approach to LMI, and aligns with Office for National Statistics methodologies and the datasets they provide.
+The Toolkit is freely accessible and can be found on Historic England's website.
+By making the Toolkit open access, we aim to empower heritage organisations to independently conduct workforce research on a regular basis.
+The Toolkit minimises reliance on external funding, provides a model for sub-sector workforce research and allows cross-referencing and comparison of data that corresponds with both Historic England’s developing approach to LMI and Office for National Statistics methodologies and datasets.

 Past Research Reports